withastro/docs/src/pages/en/guides/content-collections.md

 ### Update TypeScript configuration

 To benefit from the full TypeScript and autocompletion features of content collections, you may also need to update `tsconfig.json`.
-This is optional, but recommended.
+Proper TypeScript configuration is required to [use schemas with your collections](en/guides/content-collections/#defining-a-collection-schema).

 Follow the instructions below based on your Astro project's TypeScript configuration.